-FEATURE 2023 OFFER 2024 OFFER Performance condition and performance period Vesting of the performance rights is subject to a condit Company shares sold on the ASX over the period of 20 9 9, , , 30 September 2025 is at least \$2.78, based upon a 15% annual growth rate over 30 September 2026 is at least \$2.02, based upon a 15% annual growth rate over If the above performance condition is not satisfied, the performance rights will remain on foot and will be subject to an alternative performance condition relating to the VWAP of Company shares sold on the ASX the period of 20 trading days up to and including: 30 September 2026. > 30 September 2027.
-Under this alternative condition, if the relevant VWAP is s: at least \$2.88 (representing a compound annual growth rate of 12%), but less than \$3.20 - 50% of performance rights will vest; and at least \$3.20 (representing a compound annual growth rate of 15%) - 100% of at least \$2.09 (representing a compound annual growth rate of 12%), but less than \$2.33 - 50% of performance rights will vest; and at least \$2.33 (representing a compound annual growth rate of 15%) - 100% of performance rights will vest. performance rights will vest.
+FEATURE FY23 OFFER FY24 OFFER FY25 OFFER Performance condition subject to a condition that the volume er the period of 20 trading days up to a and performance period 30 September 2025 is at least \$2.78, based upon a 15% annual growth rate over three years.
+30 September 2026 is at least \$2.02, based upon a 15% annual growth rate over three years.
+30 September 2027 is at least \$2.13, based upon a 15% annual growth rate over three years. s not satisfied, the performance rights e condition relating to the VWAP of Cor nd including: 30 September 2026. > 30 September 2027. > 30 September 2028.
+Under this alternative condition, if the e relevant VWAP is: at least \$2.88 (representing a compound annual growth rate of 12%), but less than \$3.20 - 50% of performance rights will vest; and at least \$3.20 (representing a compound annual growth rate of 15%) - 100% of performance rights will vest. at least \$2.09 (representing a compound annual growth rate of 12%), but less than \$2.33 - 50% of performance rights will vest; and at least \$2.33 (representing a compound annual growth rate of 15%) - 100% of performance rights will vest. at least \$2.21 (representing a compound annual growth rate of 12%), but less than \$2.45 - 50% of performance rights will vest; and at least \$2.45 (representing a compound annual growth rate of 15%) - 100% of performance rights will vest.
 The vesting period is from the grant date of 30 November 2022 to 30 September 2025.
 The vesting period is from the grant date of 15 December 2023 to 30 September 2026.
+The vesting period is from the grant date of 17 December 2024 to 30 September 2027.
 Exercise period Performance rights that have vested may generally be exercised at any time until six years after the date of vesting.
-Where a holder of performance rights ceases employment with the Company group, the exercise period is abridged to 30 days after cessation of employment.
-Number of available performance rights Eligible persons were granted a number of performance opportunity, divided by the VWAP of Company shares so and including: 9 .
-30 September 2022 being \$1.83. > 30 September 2023 being \$1.33.
-Lapsing conditions Unvested performance rights generally lapse upon the holder ceasing employment with the Company.
-If the holder of performance rights ceases to be an employee as a result of an "Uncontrollable Event" death, permanent disablement, retirement, retrenchment, or such other circumstances which the Boar determines is an Uncontrollable Event), any unvested performance rights held by that person are expectontinue to be subject to the requirements for vesting and exercise applying to those performance right the Board determines that the vesting conditions applying to some or all of those performance rights waived or that some or all of those performance rights will lapse. determines is an Uncontrollable Event), any unvested p continue to be subject to the requirements for vesting a the Board determines that the vesting conditions apply performance rights held by that person are expected to and exercise applying to those performance rights, unless ing to some or all of those performance rights will be determines is an Uncontrollable Event), any unvested p continue to be subject to the requirements for vesting a the Board determines that the vesting conditions apply performance rights held by that person are expected to and exercise applying to those performance rights, unless ing to some or all of those performance rights will be will lapse. ipant's performance rights may lapse, including where tion or gross misconduct, hedged the value of Change of control event determines is an Uncontrollable Event), any unvested p continue to be subject to the requirements for vesting at the Board determines that the vesting conditions apply waived or that some or all of those performance rights.
-There are certain other circumstances in which a participant has committed any act of fraud, defalca performance rights held by that person are expected to and exercise applying to those performance rights, unless ing to some or all of those performance rights will be will lapse. ipant's performance rights may lapse, including where tion or gross misconduct, hedged the value of security interest in respect of their performance rights.
+Where a holder of performance rights ceases employment with the Company group, the exercise peri is abridged to 30 days after cessation of employment.
+Number of available performance rights er of available Eligible persons were granted a number of performance rights equal to the value of their l 30 September 2022 being \$1.83.
+30 September 2023 being \$1.33.
+30 September 2024 being \$1.40.
+Lapsing conditions If the holder of performance rights co- death, permanent disablement, retire determines is an Uncontrollable Ever continue to be subject to the requirer unless the Board determines that the ly lapse upon the holder ceasing empleases to be an employee as a result of ement, retrenchment, or such other cirut), any unvested performance rights homents for vesting and exercise applying e vesting conditions applying to some constructions. f an "Uncontrollable Event" (e.g. cumstances which the Board eld by that person are expected to g to those performance rights, be waived or that some or all of those performance rights will lapse.
+There are certain other circumstances in which a participant's performance rights may lapse, including where the participant has committed any act of fraud, defalcation or gross misconduct, hedged the value of performance rights or purported to dispose or grant a security interest in respect of their performance rights.
+Change of control event If a change of control event for the Company occurs, the treatment of any unvested performance rights will be within the discretion of the Board to determine.
+On market acquisition of shares the Company upon the vesting and exe of a past or future on market acquisit